 Program on Science, Technology and Society at Harvard|

-Mads is affiliated with the interfaculty research initiative on environmental change and sustainable energy, MILEN, at the University of Oslo, and with the Norwegian Centre for Sustainable Energy Studies, CenSES.
-The Research Council of Norway funds his fellowship at the John F. Kennedy School of Government.
+Mads holds an MPhil in Archaeology and Heritage Studies from the University of Cambridge, as well as an MA from the program on Society, Science and Technology in Europe at the University of Oslo.
+He is affiliated with the interfaculty research initiative on environmental change and sustainable energy, MILEN, at the University of Oslo, and with the Norwegian Centre for Sustainable Energy Studies, CenSES.
+The Research Council of Norway funded his fellowship at the John F. Kennedy School of Government.

 Note: The above information concerns a past fellow at the Program on Science, Technology, and Society at the Harvard Kennedy School.
 It does not constituent evidence of current enrollment.
 The information may be out of date.
 To update their information, past fellows should e-mail the site administrator.